365 Days of Wonder at Heron Island

 The last of the turtle hatchlings can be seen emerging from their nests.
 Young Wedgetailed Shearwaters are still learning to fly in preparation to leave the island by the end of the month.

 August is warming up to spring.
 There is more general activity on the reef and the island.
-Humpback Whales can be sighted in the waters around the island.
+Humpback Whales and Manta Rays can be sighted in the waters around the island.

 Black Noddies return from other feeding grounds and islands throughout the Pacific.
 They join the few thousand that stay on the island year round to feed in the surrounding waters.
 They join the resident Silver Eyes, Buff Banded Rails, Silver Gulls and Eastern Reef Egrets that will nest from October through to March.
 Wedge Tailed Shearwaters are also starting to return to the island.
 Mating turtles may be seen in the waters around Heron Island.